Blog Layout

 Case in Point

 Bacillus Stearothermophilus is a rod-shaped, non-pathogenic, thermophilic, aerobic, spore-forming bacterium.
 It is a common inhabitant of soil, hot springs, desert sand, Arctic waters, ocean sediments, food, and compost.
 It can be found just about anywhere.
 Bacillus Stearothermophilus is extremely hard to kill, so hard to kill in fact that it is the target organism for the sterilization of medical devices.
-During my 20-plus-year career in medical devices, this was the target organism used to validate our sterilization process.
+During my 20-plus-year career in medical devices, Bacillus Stearothermophilus was the target organism used to validate our sterilization process.

 All our products were sterilized in a dynamic-air-removal steam sterilizer.
 Dynamic-air-removal sterilization cycles can be either a pre-vacuum cycle, in which case air is actively removed by a series of pressure and vacuum phases before admission of steam, or by steam-flush-pressure pulsing (SFPP) in which case a series of steam flushes and pulses of pressure.
 To validate that the sterilization process works, we use a system called a decimal reduction time, or a D-value.